NJIT-WIS/project-management-github-activity/README.md

 3. I don't know how Github just works
 ### Things you want to know next
 1. I want to know how to use Github
+2. I want to know how to not commit to master branch